hyperledger-labs/perun-doc/source/node/user_guide.rst

   **Collaborative and Non collaborative channel close:**

-  When any one of the channel participant sends a channel close request to the perun-node, an update is send to other participants marking the latest state of the channel as final.
+  When any one of the channel participants sends a channel close request to the perun-node, an update is send to other participants marking the latest state of the channel as final.

   If this update is accepted by the peer, then this is called finalized state.
 A finalized state can be registered on the blockchain in a single